eyalroth/ScalaImplictsProposal/type-classes.md

 }
 ```

-We can use "inductive" type instances to implement the "root" type class `Functor` with either of the branching type classes:
+We can use genreic type instances to implement the "root" type class `Functor` with either of the branching type classes:

 ```scala
 lens functors {